 - Attractive midcentury modern design

 BEST NATURAL MOVEMENT

-Like the Capisco Chair, the Numo has a unique design, which won’t suit everyone.
-I thought the chair would be a good choice for someone who doesn’t like traditional ergonomic office chairs, and it also has a low profile, making it ideal for small spaces.
+Like the Capisco Chair, the Numo has a unique design that won’t suit everyone.
+This chair could be a good choice for someone who doesn’t like traditional ergonomic office chairs, and it also has a low profile, making it ideal for small spaces.